 6. Headcount and hiring.
 If your company is growing and you’re writing checks, you eventually get to the point where you’re looking at hiring more people just to keep up with this manual task.
 There’s the cost of that person’s salary, taxes and benefits, and time spent interviewing and training.
 But there’s also an opportunity cost to hiring for manual processes in accounts payable when you could be hiring for another, more strategic role.

-When you think about these hidden costs, it’s clear that check writing is not only costing businesses money, it’s costing them the ability to run their business efficiently and scale effectively.
+When you think about these hidden costs, it’s clear that paying by check is not only costing businesses money, it’s costing them the ability to run their business efficiently and scale effectively.
 So why have so few companies taken a hard look at these costs?
 For the same reasons that AP has barely changed in 50 years.
 In most businesses, everybody thinks about the revenue-generating side.
 Fewer people think about cost avoidance and efficiency.

 In the case of older businesses, where people have been writing checks forever, they just don’t think about it at all.
 You have to pay people and up until very recently, there have been no alternatives other than partially automated ACH or credit card programs offered by banks.
 If there’s no alternative, why would you spend any time at all evaluating your costs?